Inside the Trend :: The Pros and Cons of Reclaimed Wood

 The Downside of Reclaimed Wood

-Legitimacy: Because of the popularity of reclaimed lumber, some dealers make false claims about the source of their products.
-To make sure lumber is truly reclaimed, purchase it from a reputable dealer with certifications from organizations such as the Forest Stewardship Council or the Rainforest Alliance.
+Because of the popularity of reclaimed lumber, some dealers make false claims about the source of their products.
+To make sure lumber is truly reclaimed, purchase it from a reputable dealer.
+They provide certifications from organizations such as the Forest Stewardship Council or the Rainforest Alliance.